 Want to read this article in Spanish?
 Read it here.

-“I hate my developers”, “We deployed the wrong thing(s)”, “Somebody put up a Disallow in my robots.txt”, “The whole site is deindexed”.
-Just some of the quotes that I’ve heard over the years on the relation between developers/engineers.
-Where usually the developers are the ones that receive all the hate.
-It should stop, usually, I try to reflect what I would do in a situation like that.
-Which often means that I think the SEO should have a little bit more reflection and figure out what they could have done to avoid a situation like that.
-In most cases, the answers that I get back is that they’re having a hard time working with their development team and that they don’t have a very good understanding of each other’s work.
+“I hate my developers,” “We deployed the wrong thing(s),” “Somebody put up a Disallow in my robots.txt that wasn’t meant to be there,” “The whole site is deindexed.”
+These are just some of the quotes that I’ve heard over the years on the relation between developers/engineers.
+Where usually, the developers are the ones that receive all the hate.
+It should stop.
+Usually, I try to reflect on what I would do in a situation like that.
+This often means that the SEO should have a little more reflection and figure out what they could have done to avoid a situation like that.
+In most cases, the answers that I get back are that they’re having a hard time working with their development team and don’t have a very good understanding of each other’s work.

 How to work together & Creating a better understanding with developers

 Speak their language, Learn their language, Use their tools/platforms, Ask for their input.
 Embrace their new technologies and ideas.
-Have a ton of fun!
+Then, have a ton of fun!

 Retrospectives, Lunch & Learn: How often have you joined a retrospective of a development team or have been part of their lunch & learn.
 You don’t always have to know all the details about what they’ve worked on.
 But it for sure helps build up your own knowledge by learning more about their process/terminology and codebase/technology.